dacort/demo-code/cdk/big-data-stack/README.md

 Creates an EKS cluster with a single managed Node Group of `m5.xlarge` instances.
 In addition, it installs the Cluster Autoscaler, Kubernetes Dashboard, and Apache Airflow from the [community-provided Helm Chart](https://github.com/airflow-helm/charts/tree/main/charts/airflow).

-An IAM service role is also created specifically for EMR.
+An IAM service role is created specifically for EMR.

+Another role is created for Airflow that has permissions to execute jobs against the `emr-containers` API.

 ### EMRContainers